Beyond the classroom

 OUTDOOR EDUCATION

 Outdoor education is thriving at Highgate.
-A huge number of our sixth formers and staff are involved in our programme which has, at its heart, a number of core aims: to support the personal development journey of the individual; to promote fun and adventure; to recognise the value of being outside and engaging with the natural world; and to enjoy the associated benefits for physical and mental health.
+A huge number of sixth formers and staff are involved in our programme which has, at its heart, a number of core aims: to support the personal development journey of the individual; to promote fun and adventure; to recognise the value of being outside and engaging with the natural world; and to enjoy the associated benefits for physical and mental health.

 CLUBS AND SOCIETIES

 Highgate activities, clubs and societies ensure all pupils try something different, build new skills and make new friends.
-By Year 13, students may well be leading one of our clubs or societies – either an established one or one that they’ve founded.
+By Year 12 and 13, students may well be leading one of our clubs or societies – either an established one or one that they’ve founded.

 For Sixth Formers, our clubs and societies fall under the following two categories: